-I’m an avid travel and adventure junkie which means my ‘wanderlust gene’ is currently in a deficient state, hence, I am itching to plan my next intrepid voyage (post lockdown).
-Travelling for me keeps me grounded, refreshed and opens up the soul.
+From early on, I understood that I needed to put time aside to learn and graft but I also discovered that balancing this with adventure is important to me.
+I’m an avid traveller which means my ‘wanderlust gene’ is currently in a deficient state since the Covid pandemic hit, hence, I am itching to plan my next intrepid voyage!
+Travelling for me keeps me grounded, refreshed, and unlocks my creative side.

 Who are some of your favorite entrepreneurs and best business resources/books?

-Elon Musk, because he is a rare force of nature who I believe can literally change the world we live in, the way we live it and our future climate.
+Elon Musk, because he is a rare force of nature and a futurist who I believe can help change the world we live in, the way we live in it, and our future climate.
 I have also been captivated by space from a young age, so to see his innovations and explorations come to life is amazing.

 I would highly recommend ‘Bounce’ by Matthew Syed (an international table-tennis champion).
-His fascinating book explores ‘talent myths’ and discovers that; a minimum of 10,000 hours of practise are necessary to break into the realm of excellence or for the acquisition of expertise in a complex task.
-It is thought provoking to know that if we had all been taught this concept from an early age then maybe we wouldn’t let the idea of innate ability hold us back and that anything is achievable with practise.
+His fascinating book explores ‘talent myths’ and discovers that; a minimum of 10,000 hours of practice are necessary to break into the realm of excellence.
+It is thought provoking to know that if we had all been taught this concept from an early age then maybe we wouldn’t let the idea of innate ability hold us back and that anything is achievable with practice.

 For anyone looking to start a business today, what would be the number one bit of advice you'd give them?

 Market yourself all the time, as you are your biggest asset for your business.
 People invest in people first, then the business.
-Echoing Elon Musk’s piece of advise –‘constantly think about how you could be doing things better and keep questioning yourself’.
+Echoing Elon Musk’s piece of advice – ‘constantly think about how you could be doing things better and keep questioning yourself’.

 Where can people find you online?

-If you like what you've read here and have your own #SoloStories that you'd like to share then hit Jonny up on Twitter, we'd love to feature your journey on these pages.
+If you like what you've read here and have your own story on becoming a tech founder that you'd like to share then hit Jonny up on Twitter, we'd love to feature your journey on these pages.

 Feel inspired to start, run or grow your own business?
 Check out subkit.com and learn how you can turn "one day" into day one.